ghSKcoursera/GettingDataCourseProject/ReadMe.md

 * ReadMe.txt			contains details about these original files and datasets

 ## Generated Dataset:
-* Step5TidyData.txt		contains the averages for each subject by activity that can be opened as a tab-delimited text file
+Step5TidyData.txt		contains the averages for each subject by activity and can be opened or read as a tab-delimited text file

 ## Code Book:
 * CodeBook.md			contains all newly generated variable names